eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 While step one and step two can be handled in the LSP server once for your language, __step three__ highly depends on your editor and its color themes (in the LSP clients), which makes step three quite complicated to handle.

-Now you have learned how to technically enable keywords as regular values for properties.
+Now you have learned how to enable keywords as regular values for properties.
 Feel free to enable the keyword "person" as name for persons in the example on your own.

 Word to the wise: Enabling certain strings to be used interchangeably as keywords and identifiers/values is possible, but has some costs.
 It always needs to be evaluated per case, whether accepting the costs is required and worth it.